• Skip to primary navigation

 7. Kingsmill Resort – Williamsburg, Virginia

-Kingsmill Resort marks the location of the the first Thanksgiving in 1619 and would make a great choice this year as well.
+Kingsmill Resort marks the location of the first Thanksgiving in 1619 and would make a great choice this year as well.
 It’s not Plymouth Rock (where the Mayflower landed), but the Williamsburg, Virginia, area resort is steeped in traditions and history.

 Why It Works: The resort includes 138 units with a full kitchen.
 Activities for families include tennis, fishing in the James River, hiking, biking, and an indoor pool.
 Busch Gardens theme park and Colonial Williamsburg living history museum are nearby.